carlton355/DclLowLatency/README.md

 ### What's New

 We are working on:
+- We are continuting to build test scenes.

+What we completed recently
-- A better way to setup the test project from this repo.
+- We created a better way to setup the test project from this repo.
-- Getting the "Just a Video Screen" test passing with code and instructions from this repo.
+- We got the "Just a Video Screen" test passing with code and instructions.

 What's next
 - Continuing with test scenes to work towards getting them all developed and passing.